asaokamei/wsCore/documents/wsCore.md

-wsCore
+WScore
 ======

 Core is a static class
-manages configurations and objects for wsCore framework. uses DiContainer underneath.
+manages configurations and objects for WScore framework. uses DiContainer underneath.

 How to Start
 ------------

-Starting wsCore Framework.
+Starting WScore Framework.

     Core::go();